CaraJ7/T2I-R1/README.md

 ```

 ### 📒 Notes
 + When necessary, we incorporate the corresponding repo from the reward model we use.
-We modify certain code to adapt for Zero3 training.
+We modify certain code to adapt for Zero3 training and delete unused folders to maintain a lightweight codebase.
    + For GroundingDINO, we modify the code in `t2i-r1/src/t2i-r1/src/utils/GroundingDINO/groundingdino/models/GroundingDINO/groundingdino.py`.

 ### 🧠 Related Work